A Deep State-Space Model Compression Method using Upper Bound on Output Error: Discrete-time complex LQO systems

 \section{Discrete-time complex LQO systems}

-In this section, we describe the general properties of the state-space models that constitute the Deep SSM considered in this study.
+In this section, we describe the general properties of the SSMs that constitute the Deep SSM considered in this study.
 Specifically, we consider the following discrete-time complex LQO system: \begin{empheq}[left={\mathcal{S}}:\empheqlbrace]{equation}